KanishR1/RISCV-based-Automatic-Sanitizer-Dispenser/README.md

 ## Functional Simulation In GTKWave
 As explained in spike simulation, functional simulation is done in GTKWave and it's output waveform is shown below:

 ![func](./func.png)

+The instruction 00ff6f33 corresponds to or	t5,t5,a5.
+The previous value of t5 is 0 which is ored with value of a5 to assert the output.
 ![out1](./out_1.png)

+The instruction fe3f7f13 corresponds to	andi t5,t5,-29 which clears the output bits t5 register i.e, x30 to change the value of the output.
+The next three instructions 00ff6f33, 00ef6f33 and 00df6f33 corresponds to 	or	t5,t5,a5,  or	t5,t5,a4, or	t5,t5,a3 which or's the new output value to output bits of x30 register.

 ![out1](./out_2.png)